QuidelOrtho

-QuidelOrtho Corporation is a major American manufacturer of diagnostic healthcare products that are sold worldwide.
+QuidelOrtho Corporation is an American manufacturer of diagnostic healthcare products that are sold worldwide.

-On May 8, 2020 the U.S. Food and Drug Administration (FDA) has issued the first emergency use authorization (EUA) for a COVID-19 antigen test, a new category of tests for use in the ongoing pandemic.
+On May 8, 2020 the U.S. Food and Drug Administration (FDA) issued to Quidel the first emergency use authorization (EUA) for a COVID-19 rapid antigen test, a new category of tests for use in the ongoing pandemic.
 These diagnostic tests quickly detect fragments of proteins found on or within the virus by testing samples collected from the nasal cavity using swabs.

 History

 Quidel was founded by Dr. David H. Katz, M.D., commencing operations in 1981 and launched its first products in 1984.
 Quidel Corporation was formed in 1991 when Quidel and Monoclonal Antibodies merged.

 In 1988, Dr. Katz, a founder and chief scientific officer at Quidel, resigned to devote his energies to the Medical Biology Institute, a nonprofit research group in La Jolla, California that is closely allied with Quidel.Kraul, Chris, "The founder and chairman of Quidel ... resigns", The Los Angeles Times, March 30, 1988.

 On June 18, 1997 Quidel settled a lawsuit with Becton Dickinson.
 Quidel had been accused of infringing patents on Becton's strep and chlamydia products.
 Quidel agreed to buy a product license and pay royalties on its product sales.

-In 1999, Quidel acquired Metra Biosystems, Inc.to participate in bone health assessment.
+In 1999, Quidel acquired Metra Biosystems, Inc. to participate in bone health assessment.
 In 2000, Quidel acquired Litmus Concepts, Inc., a privately held in vitro diagnostic company.

 In February 2004, Inverness Medical Innovations sued Quidel for patent infringement.
 That same month, Quidel countersued against Inverness.

 In 2010, Quidel acquired Diagnostic Hybrids, Inc. a privately held in vitro diagnostic company.
 In 2013, Quidel acquired BioHelix Corporation, established in 2004, and was to pay $10 million to the BioHelix shareholders.